Volunteering for Health – Norfolk and Waveney

 For volunteers:

 If you’re interested in volunteering in health and social care, such as helping out at a GP’s surgery, supporting patients in hospitals, or befriending an older person in your community, visit our Get InVOLved website.
-And there will be lots of opportunities to develop and grow as a volunteer when our Get InVOLved Skills website comes online.
+Find lots of opportunities to develop and grow as a volunteer by finding learning opportunities here https://www.getinvolvedskills.org.uk/.

 For VCSE organisations:

-The new Get InVOLved Skills website will be there to support your skills development around recruiting and managing volunteers.
-What’s more, if you have great ideas and are keen to try out new ways of inspiring and supporting people with learning disabilities, autism, and looked-after children into volunteering, keep an eye out for our Get InVOLved Innovation Fund, launching soon.
+The new Get InVOLved Skills website is there to support your skills development around recruiting and managing volunteers https://www.getinvolvedskills.org.uk/.
+What’s more, if you have great ideas and are keen to try out new ways of inspiring and supporting people with learning disabilities, autism, and looked-after children into volunteering, visit our Get Involved Innovation Fund https://www.getinvolvedskills.org.uk/get-involved-innovation-fund.

 For health and social care organisations:

-If you work in health and social care and want to boost your skills in recruiting and managing volunteers, look out for the launch of our new Get InVOLved Skills site.
+If you work in health and social care and want to boost your skills in recruiting and managing volunteers, visit our Get Involved Skills site, for information on best practice and case studies https://www.getinvolvedskills.org.uk/.
 If you’re a health and social care organisation, like a GP practice, and completely new to volunteering, we will be able to offer you even more advice and support.
 For more information and to get involved, contact us at nwicb.volunteering@nhs.net

 Our partnership